 The fourth light of Advent is the human light.

 The light of hope and of thought, to know and do what's right.

 St. Nicholas Day

-St. Nicholas Day is celebrated on December 6th after the first week of Advent.
-St. Nicholas, the patron saint of children, encourages generosity, kindness and the idea that it is better to give than to receive.
-If you wish to bring this part of Advent to your family, please read more about it HERE.
+St. Nicholas Day is December 6th, after the first week of Advent.
+St. Nicholas, the patron saint of children, encourages generosity, kindness and the idea that it is better to give than receive.
+Please read more about it HERE if you wish to bring this part of Advent to your family.

 The gift of the light